 Whilst it is common practice to complete depreciation schedules for brand new properties without a site inspection (provided floor plans, asset specifications and construction cost is provided), second-hand properties have typically been inspected in person to take photos, measurements, and assess additional works.
 But is that always necessary?

 Today, in this modern information era, we have discovered that for many properties a virtual inspection is perfectly adequate for capturing all the necessary data, and ensuring maximum tax deductions are still claimed.
-Capital Claims Tax Depreciation has been completing virtual property inspections for properties that qualify for over 18 months now.
+Capital Claims Tax Depreciation has been completing virtual property inspections for properties that qualify for over three years now.
 We have carefully tracked the results of properties inspected in person versus those inspected virtually, and our results show that for many properties there is no additional benefit to having an inspector personally attend your property.
 In fact, there are some added benefits to virtual inspections as outlined below.